Will Tesla Disrupt Long Haul Trucking?

 Before we can understand the economics of operating a Tesla electric truck, it is necessary to think about how these trucks will be used.
 Two things are key to electric truck economics - How frequently and for how long is the truck charging, and how much does that charging cost the trucking company.

 This brings us to the concept of "stage length", that is the distance over which an electric truck in line-haul service can regularly and routinely operate.
 Variations in trailer weights and in weather conditions necessitate practical stage length less than the "ideal" range of the truck to assure successful operation under adverse conditions.
-As a result, most of the time trucks arrive at the charging station with substantial remaining charge.
-Over time charging stations will proliferate so that truckers will choose where to recharge, more fully depleting the battery and minimizing total number of recharging stops.
+As a result, most of the time, trucks arrive at the charging station with substantial remaining charge.
+Over time, charging stations will proliferate so that truckers will choose where to recharge, more fully depleting the battery and minimizing total number of recharging stops.

 In the economic analysis that follows, we use a stage length equal to 75% of the ideal range at 65MPH and 60,000 pounds GCW.

 Charging time is critical for electric trucks.
-An electric truck with a 2MWh battery, charging from a 15A 120V wall socket will require about 2 months to fully charge.
-Even if this truck connects to all the charging bays at a 3 charger, 6 charging slot SuperCharger it would take 6 hours to recharge.
+An electric truck with a 2MWh battery, charging from a 15A 120V wall socket will require about two months to fully charge.
+Even if this truck connects to all the charging bays at a three-charger, six-charging slot SuperCharger, it would take 6 hours to recharge.
 A "LudicrousCharger" of say 3MW (theoretically capable of recharging a Model S100D in 2 minutes, if the battery could withstand that charging rate) would still need 40 minutes to recharge most of a 2MWh truck battery.
 Operating at 400 Volts, the charging cable would need to carry 7,500 Amperes.
-A small crane would be needed to lift the plug and charging cable...
-While such a charging solution could be built, it still requires 40 minutes or more to recharge and a station able to charge several trucks at once would require a very robust grid connection and incur spectacular demand charges.
+A small crane would be needed to lift the plug and charging cable.
+While such a charging solution could be built, it still requires 40 minutes or more to recharge, and a station able to charge several trucks at once would require a very robust grid connection and incur spectacular demand charges.

-Having looked at several recharging schemes, I concluded that battery swapping is a much more attractive approach for a line-haul electric truck, The envisioned Tesla truck with the battery located within the central box-beam frame allows convenient swapping through the front of the truck without requiring specialized machinery operating from beneath the truck, or large clearance space beside the truck - both significant considerations in determining the size and cost of truck recharging (battery swap) stations.
+Having looked at several recharging schemes, I concluded that battery swapping is a much more attractive approach for a line-haul electric truck.
+The envisioned Tesla truck with the battery located within the central box-beam frame allows convenient swapping through the front of the truck without requiring specialized machinery operating from beneath the truck, or large clearance space beside the truck - both significant considerations in determining the size and cost of truck recharging (battery swap) stations.

 An important advantage of the battery swap approach is that the swap station operator can choose when to recharge in coming batteries and thus capture the lowest time of day electric rates.
 This is not possible with a "SuperCharger" solution unless large amounts of grid connected storage is used at the charging station.